Meneka Premkumar & John Currey • Hawthorn

 ▶︎ Realise that small business is so much more than about making money.
 In good times and bad, your community of customers, suppliers and business contacts will see you through.
 You can’t put a price on that.

-Get assistance for starting a business at Small Business Victoria.
+Get assistance for starting a business at on the Business Victoria website.